MohammadB88/webapp/README.md

 This application is running without problem on the kubernetes cluster, but its content can not be found.
 Hence, I will come back to it later.

-## Fullstack Application with all the possible microservices
+## Fullstack Application
+This application will have all the components for a modern app.
+There are microservices for Database(MySQL), Backend, and Frontend.
+In addition, there is a nginx microservice as reverse proxy and a administrative microservice for direct access to the database.

 - There is MYSQL database and its service
 - There is an API-backend (NodeJS) which talks to the database through the db-service
 - There is a Frontend (React) to respond to the user's request